usluerL/usluerL/README.md

-##### Welcome :raising_hand: to my newly created GitHub repository, as of March 2023!
+##### Welcome :raising_hand:
-I'm thrilled to share my passion for software development/devops.
+This is my newly created, -mostly- public repository where I share various technology-related projects with the community

 Here, you'll find a collection of projects and code samples that showcase my skills and creativity in crafting reliable, efficient, and user-friendly software solutions.
 As a software developer and devOps enthusiast, I'm constantly seeking new challenges and opportunities to learn and grow, and this repository represents my ongoing journey towards better software development.
 I invite you to explore my work and connect with me if you're interested in collaborating or just want to chat.

 Thanks for stopping by!  :tophat: